Home Features Desktop App CLI Reference Tutorial Reports Manufacturing Tolerance 3D Analysis Collaboration Integrations Why Plain Text? GitHub

 if ! tdt validate; then

-echo "TDT validation failed.
+echo "Tessera validation failed.
 Fix errors before committing."

 exit 1